 You Can Deduct Your Business Expenses

-Independent contractors receive payment as a vendor, not an employee.
+Independent contractors receive payment as vendors, not as employee.
 This means that the payments you receive will not have taxes withheld.
 What it costs you to run your business can be deducted from the taxes you owe.

 You Have Flexibility